 As a popular MC, here Moderating the closing panel discussion at the World Business Dialogue, Cologne.

 A jury member for the Gruenderstipendium NRW in Cologne and Duesselforf since its inception, here on a panel discussion about the program so far with State Minister for Economic Affairs and Energy of North Rhine-Westphalia, Dr. Pinkwart.

 Andersen dropped out of university (studying to become a film director) to start his professional career riding the dotcom Web 1.0 boom in the mid 1990s instead.
 Some of the lesser known things that happened along the way so far include:

-In the 15 years preceding all of the above, Andersen was an on and off employee in various highly specialised digital development companies helping large international companies and organizations like Statoil, TeeKay Shipping, Shell, Esso, Exxon, T-Mobile International, Deutsche Telekom, Lufthansa, The Royal Norwegian Government, The Norwegian Ministry of Education and Research with innovation and digitalisation - in between founding his own companies.
-The last position he held before he decided to never be an employee again was "Head of Digital" (and served as a member of the board) - at the lead agency to T-Mobile International, responsible for all things digital.
+In the 15 years preceding all of the above, Andersen was an on and off employee in various leading digital development companies helping large international companies and organizations like Statoil, TeeKay Shipping, Shell, Esso, Exxon, T-Mobile International, Deutsche Telekom, Lufthansa, The Royal Norwegian Government, The Norwegian Ministry of Education and Research with innovation and digitalisation - in between founding his own companies.
+The last position he held before he decided to never be an employee again was "Head of Digital" (and served as a member of the board) - at the lead agency responsible for all things digital for T-Mobile International.
 You can find more information about his past on LinkedIn.

 *Please note as of February 24th 2022, bookings are not available to Russian owned or controlled companies, subsidiaries, GOs, etc long as the illegal invasion of the sovereign state of Ukraine is ongoing, Russian troops are still in Ukraine, and Putin remains in power.
 Thank you for understanding.